-Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and intervientins for students with disabilities in a specific license area.
-Management of teimlines and resposnibilites including consulation with parents, school and comunity professionas.
-Deveopment of strategies for efficacy and angaging resources.
+Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and interventions for students with disabilities in a specific license area.
+Management of timelines and responsibilities including consultation with parents, school and community professionals.
+Development of strategies for efficacy and engaging resources.
 Analysis of personal and professional growth as a special educator (8 weeks required).

-Prerequisites: SPED 604, SPED 605, SPED 608, SPED 610, SPED 613, SPED 618, SPED 620, SPED 621, SPED 625, SPED 641, SPED 655, SPED 670, SPED 672, EDUC 594, EDUC 595, EDUC 621, EDUC 624, EDUC 668.
-Corequisites: SPED 675.
-Grade exceptions: Graded on an S/U basis.
-Special Notes: Program director permission require for enrollment.
+Prerequisites: SPED 604, SPED 605, SPED 608, SPED 610, SPED 613, SPED 618, SPED 620, SPED 621, SPED 625, SPED 641, SPED 655, SPED 670, SPED 672, Grade exceptions: Graded on an S/U basis.
+Special Notes: Course is restricted to students who have a qualifying teacher's license.
 Practicum fee: \$150, out-of-region fee: \$100, out-of-state fee: varies.

-SPED 783 • Emotional/Behavioral Disabilities: Student Teaching 4 Credits

-Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and interventions for students with emotional/behavioral disorders.
+SPED 783 • Emotional/Behavioral Disabilities: Student Teaching 4 Credits Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and interventions for students with emotional/behavioral disorders.
 Management of timelines and responsibilities including consultation with parents, school and community professionals.
 Development of strategies for efficacy and engaging resources.
 Analysis of personal and professional growth as a special educator.
 12 consecutive weeks required.

-Prerequisites: SPED 604, SPED 605, SPED 608, SPED 610, SPED 613, SPED 618, SPED 620, SPED 621, SPED 625, SPED 641, SPED 655, SPED 670, SPED 672, SPED 675, EDUC 594, EDUC 595, EDUC 621, EDUC 624, EDUC 663, EDUC 668.
+Prerequisites: SPED 604, SPED 605, SPED 608, SPED 610, SPED 613, SPED 618, SPED 620, SPED 621, SPED 625, SPED 641, SPED 655, SPED 670, SPED 672, EDUC 594, EDUC 595, EDUC 621, EDUC 624, EDUC 663, EDUC 668.
 Grade exceptions: Graded on an S/U basis.
-EBD student teaching fee: \$150, out-of-region fee: \$100. out-of-state fee: varies.
+EBD student teaching fee: \$150, out-of-region fee: \$100, out-of-state fee: varies.